Service Tree moving a service

 Joining the team

-The Service Tree teams design maturity was Emergent; based on Nelson Normans 6 levels.
-My goal was to improve the UX maturity on the team and implement a stronger partnership with the Product and Dev team.
+In addition to specific design work, I also had a goal to improve the UX maturity on the team and implement a stronger partnership with the Product and Dev team.

 Old engagement timeline